-"You felt more professional when you were wearing a uniform ...
+"You felt more professional when you were wearing a uniform...
 I'll put this on and this is who I am, kind of feeling.
 Whereas when you come to work in your own clothes you don't have that."
-(FG13, OT, placement educator)

-For OTs, who in many cases do not wear uniform, the use of clothing to present a different professional image in different situations, with colleagues and clients, illustrates a similar importance placed on appearance.
-For example, there was awareness of sensitivity regarding client confidentiality and privacy, whereby being seen with an OT in uniform in the community or home would draw attention to the client and was also potentially intimidating.
-However, for a client attending multi-professional meetings, uniform can help service users identify different roles.
+(FG13, occupational therapy placement educator) For occupational therapists, who in many cases do not wear uniform, the use of clothing to present a different professional image in different situations, with colleagues and clients, illustrates a similar importance placed on appearance.
+For example, there was awareness of sensitivity regarding client confidentiality and privacy, whereby being seen with an occupational therapist in uniform in the community or home would draw attention to the client and was also potentially intimidating.
+However, for a client attending multiprofessional meetings, uniform can help service users identify different roles.

-"It links in with confidentiality that you don't want to necessarily advertise to the whole world that you are working with this person in the community, that maybe your ID badge etc. is best in the work setting."
-(FG13, OT, placement educator)
+"It links in with confidentiality that you don't want to necessarily advertise to the whole world that you are working with this person in the community, that maybe your ID badge etc is best in the work setting."
+(FG13, occupational therapy placement educator)

-"I think the patients [on the ward] quite like you to be in uniform because...they can identify you instantly as a member of staff."
-(FG13, OT, placement educator)
+"I think the patients [on the ward] quite like you to be in uniform because [...] they can identify you instantly as a member of staff."
+(FG13, occupational therapy placement educator)